thebadsektor/se2024-baisas-barretto-laloon/README.md

 Acknowledge any resources, mentors, or external tools that helped in completing the project.

-This project was built from [Original Project Name](https://github.com/username/original-repo), created by [Original Author's Name].
-You can view the original repository [here](https://github.com/username/original-repo).
+This project was built from [Original Project Name](https://github.com/dec23rd1986/-product-locator-app.git), created by [Andrea Sanchez].
+You can view the original repository [here](https://github.com/dec23rd1986/-product-locator-app.git).

 ## License

-Specify the project's license.
-For starters, adapt the license of the original repository.
+(no license to original author/owner)